Mabel heer.

 salt and pepper

-2 large beefsteak tomatoes, sliced into rounds
+2 large beefsteak tomatoes, sliced into rounds2 small plum or other small-sized heirloom tomatoes, sliced into rounds

 1 1/2 cups cherry tomatoes, halved (mixed colors are prettiest)